 How do I get my 0.25% auto-pay interest rate reduction?

-Step 1 In order to setup recurring payments you must 1st create an online account.
-If you have not created an account on our Customer Service site, please do so and sign in.
-As you are setting up your new account, you will create your Screen ID and password.
+Step 1 In order to set up recurring payments you must first create an online account.
+If you have not created an account on our Loan Servicing website, please do so and sign in.
+As you are setting up your new account, you will create your username and password.

-Step 2 Go to the Payments dropdown at the top of the page and select “Bank Accounts“.
-Select “E-check Payment” from the list of available payment methods.
+Step 2 Go to the Your Loan dropdown at the top of the page and select “Manage Recurring Payments“.

 And that’s it!